CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-18.md

     ![](./media/t3_g_e2_15.png)

 12. Click on Apply Changes now.
 If you refresh the data connector page, you can see the status Connected for **Security Events Via Legacy Agent**.

+## Review

+In this lab, you:
+- Installed the **Windows Security Events** solution from the Content Hub.
+- Connected Azure Windows virtual machines to Log Analytics.
+- Configured the **Security Events via Legacy Agent** connector to stream all security events.
+- Verified the successful connection of both virtual machines in the data connector status.

+## You have successfully completed the lab.
+Click on Next to Continue